B2B Sales Cold Calling Scripts: 5 Templates For 2023

 A little bit of drama in your cold call scripts goes a long way.

-But, we don’t mean that fight between Kelly and Shelly in accounting.
-Nope, we mean embracing pauses and hyperbole to emphasise certain points in your sales call.
+But we don’t mean that fight between Kelly and Shelly in accounting.
+Nope, we mean embracing pauses and hyperbole to emphasize certain points in your sales call.

 Here’s an example of what we mean: